-Liisa Randalu was born in Tallinn/Estonia and grew up in Karlsruhe/Germany, where she started playing the violin.
-After studying the violin in Stuttgart for two years, she continued her studies on the viola in Frankfurt am Main with Prof. Roland Glassl and later at the “Hanns Eisler” in Berlin, with Prof. Friedemann Weigle (former Artemis Quartet).
-She also studied String Quartet and Chamber Music at the HfM in Cologne with Prof. Harald Schoneweg (Cherubini Quartet) and at the Reina Sofia School of Music Madrid with Prof. Günter Pichler (Alban Berg Quartet).
+Liisa Randalu was born in Tallinn, Estonia and grew up in Karlsruhe, Germany, where she started playing the violin.
+After studying the violin in Stuttgart for two years, she continued her studies on the viola at the Frankfurt University of Music and Performing Arts with Prof. Roland Glassl and later at the Hanns Eisler School of Music Berlin under Prof. Friedemann Weigle (former Artemis Quartet).
+She also studied String Quartet and Chamber Music at the Cologne University of Music with Prof. Harald Schoneweg (Cherubini Quartet) and at the Reina Sofia School of Music Madrid with Prof. Günter Pichler (Alban Berg Quartet).

 For almost 10 years until 2022, Liisa Randalu was the violist of the Schumann Quartett—winner of the Schubert Competition Graz 2012, the Grand Prix of the „Quatuors a Bordeaux“ Competition 2013, the Jürgen-Ponto-Prize 2014 and the BBC Newcomer Award in 2016.
 The Quartett played regularly at halls including Concertgebouw Amsterdam, Wigmore Hall London, Konzerthaus and Musikverein Vienna as well as at all major renown festivals in and outside of Europe.
 Their CD „Landscapes“ got the German Record Critics’ Award in 2017 and the album „Intermezzo“ together with soprano Anna Lucia Richter won the Opus Klassik Award in 2019.
 Schumann Quartett has been the Artist in Residence with its’ own series „Erstklassik“ at the Robert-Schumann-Saal in Düsseldorf as well as the artist of the Chamber Music Society of Lincoln Center in New York.